CliffCalist/view-configurations/README.md

-# SRPConfiguration
+# ViewConfigurations

-A lightweight Unity framework that enforces the Single Responsibility Principle by separating business and view data across distinct ScriptableObject assets.
+A Unity framework for cleanly separating view-related and business-related data using ScriptableObject-based configurations.

 ## Features